The Clifford algebra of a finite morphism: Representations and Ulrich bundles

 From these, we obtain stacks $\stRep{\ms A}{}$ (respectively $\stRep{\ms A}{n}$) defined over $S$ which associates to $U \to S$ the (isomorphisms in the) category $\Rep{\ms A_U}{}$ (respectively $\Rep{\ms A_U}{n}$).
 In the case of a morphism $\phi: X \to Y$ of $S$-schemes, we simply write $\Rep\phi{}$ and $\Rep\phi{n}$ to denote $\Rep{\CAlg\phi}{}$ and $\Rep{\CAlg\phi}{n}$ respectively.

 \begin{defn} Let $\phi : X \to Y$ be a morphism of $S$-schemes.
-We say that a coherent sheaf $V$ of $\ms O_X$-modules is \emph{Ulrich for $\phi$} if there is an fppf covering $S'\to S$ and a section $r\in H^0(S', \Z)$ such that The Ulrich sheaves (respectively, the Ulrich sheaves with pushforward of rank $m$ for a fixed integer $m$) form a full subcategory of the category of coherent sheaves on $X$, which we denote by $\Ulr\phi{}$ (respectively $\Ulr\phi{m}$). \end{defn}
+We say that a coherent sheaf $V$ of $\ms O_X$-modules is \emph{Ulrich for $\phi$} if there is a fppf covering $S'\to S$ (that is, a surjective flat map, locally of finite presentation) and a section $r\in H^0(S', \Z)$ such that The Ulrich sheaves (respectively, the Ulrich sheaves with pushforward of rank $m$ for a fixed integer $m$) form a full subcategory of the category of coherent sheaves on $X$, which we denote by $\Ulr\phi{}$ (respectively $\Ulr\phi{m}$). \end{defn}

 Ulrich sheaves form a substack $\stUlr\phi{}$ of the $S$-stack of coherent sheaves on $X$ by setting $\stUlr\phi{}(U) = \Ulr{\phi_U}{}$, for $U$ an $S$-scheme.
 (Of course, one should add additional hypotheses, such as flatness over the base, if one hopes to produce an algebraic stack but this is inessential here.)